pjakiela/ECON379/M3-false-counterfactuals.md

 ### Overview
 This module reviews the weaknesses of the two **false counterfactual** identification strategies:  pre vs. post designs and participant vs. non-participant comparisons.
 We review these issues through a case study of the Millennium Villages Project.

+_This module contains XX minutes of video lecture and three reading assignments (one of which includes a paper and two subsequent comments)._

 <br>

 ### Readings